usf-cs272-spring2022/usf-cs272-spring2022.github.io/_projects/project-4b.md

   - `JDBC` lecture code illustrates how to connect servlets to a SQL database on campus (optional).

-It is strongly recommended to pass all of the homework tests before integrating them into your projects.
+You can modify homework assignments and lecture code as necessary for this project.
+However, for homework, make sure your code is passing all of the tests before using.

-## Hints
+You should *not* wait until you have completed all of the associated homework assignments or covered all of the related lecture content to start the project.
+You should **develop the project iteratively** as you progress throughout the semester, integrating assignments and concepts one at a time into your project code.

-{: .page-header }
+### Hints

-It is important to develop the project iteratively.
+Your goal should be to get to testable code as quickly as possible first, and then to develop the project iteratively.
 Some considerations to make while developing are:

   - Start with using `GET` requests for basic search functionality.